Self-Employed Health Insurance Texas • 1099 & Small Business

 The tricky part is projecting variable self-employment income correctly.
 Over-estimate and you leave money on the table; under-estimate and you may owe a portion of your subsidy back at tax time.
 We walk through your numbers carefully, and pair the Marketplace conversation with the self-employed health insurance tax deduction — which often makes a great-looking plan even better.

-Common Mistakes Self-Employed People Make with Health Insurance
+Common Mistakes Self-Employed Texans Make with Health Insurance

 After working with self-employed clients across Texas and 32 states, a handful of mistakes show up over and over again: